deadlyvipers/dojo_rules/introduction.md

-Hi, looking forward to the course.
+Hii, looking forward to the course.

+the GIT path if of course my fav on codeschool.